 While we were travelling we were constantly reminded of why we should be vegan, but frustrated that if we wanted to continue our adventure without struggling more than we already were, we had little choice.
 The lack of respect and exploitation of animals was rife, appalling and anger fuelling, and we felt very conflicted that we weren't doing enough.

+What we didn't do was support the animal trade and were very committed to not venturing into tourist attractions or places where animals were being used or abused in captivity.
+But we were exposed to a lot of it anyway just by being there.
 For example, on the streets of Marrakech we witnessed donkeys being abused and being unnecessarily whipped, snake charmers keeping snakes in small cases until a tourist passes and not charming them out but rather just lifting the lid and delighting them by seeing daylight, and rising on cue.
 Alongside the snake charmers were a group of monkeys on chains, and tourists having photos taken with them ‘because they’re cute’.
 We just couldn't believe how self-centred and unempathic humans can be.
 But hey, on the bright side, they got their precious photos.

-very few minutes on the way down and back we were asked if we wanted to ride a horse or camel.
+In Petra, a UNESCO World Heritage site, every few minutes on the way down and back we were asked if we wanted to ride a horse or camel.
 Neither of us agreed with the idea of using animals for these purposes, especially in a modern society where it’s for leisure and not necessity.
 Whether we said “No” or ignored them, they continued to pester.
 The riders were being cruel using whips (even when the animal was clearly moving along nicely) and enjoying wielding their power.

 One man was kicking his camel on its behind, not hard but definitely not necessary or respectful to an animal that has worked hard all day for him, earning him a living.
 As we left the site we witnessed a different man kicking his horse – not a tap on the arse this time – but leathering it like it was a football.
 We were appalled and shouted across to him telling him to stop.
 He said “It’s none of your f’ing business; it’s my f’ing horse”.
 It was good to see the horse retaliate and turn on him though, nearly pushing him over a wall into a ravine!